Pathé Exchange: From silents to the early sound era

 Released in April 1920, the drama Sex, starring Louise Glaum, was a hit across much of the country, though it caused controversy in some prudish precincts; the Pennsylvania Board of Censors required it be retitled Sex Crushed to Earth for distribution within the state.
 Pathé Frères cofounder Charles Pathé retired from the presidency of Pathé Exchange in September, and the following year the business was spun off from its French parent company, with a controlling stake acquired by Merrill Lynch.
 For many years, Pathé was closely associated with the distribution company Associated Exhibitors, which handled independent productions.
 Among Pathé's independent releases were the influential documentary feature Nanook of the North (1922), the first major commercial success in the genre.
 Its regular release schedule during this period revolved around its newsreel (now coming out twice a week), the "Pathéserials", cartoons by animator Paul Terry, and comedy shorts from Hal Roach and Mack Sennett.
 Trailblazing film comedians Laurel and Hardy (Roach), the Our Gang troupe (Roach), and Harry Langdon (Sennett) all first reached movie screens under the "Pathécomedy" banner.

 By far Pathé's biggest star of this era, comedian Harold Lloyd, made many shorts for Roach, originally released by Pathé and then, beginning in May 1921, Associated Exhibitors.
 Lloyd shifted to features with the joint Pathé/Associated Exhibitors release A Sailor-Made Man that December.
 After four more full-length pictures with Roach—and a return to exclusive Pathé distribution—he launched his own production company with Girl Shy (1924).
 Following two further Pathé releases, including the massive hit The Freshman (1925), Lloyd departed for the major Paramount studio.
 Of the six feature films in Pathé Exchange history to reap $1 million or more in North American rentals, five were Lloyd vehicles.
-In late 1926, the ailing Associated Exhibitors was subsumed into Pathé.
+In October 1926, the ailing Associated Exhibitors was largely subsumed into Pathé.
+That same month, Merrill Lynch sold its controlling interest in the studio to fellow New York investment firm Blair & Co., headed by Elisha Walker.